project-akri/akri/docs/extensibility.md

 }
 ```

-`agent/src/protocols/http/mod.rs`:
+To ensure that the HttpDiscoveryHandler is available to the rest of agent, we need to update `agent/src/protocols/http/mod.rs` by adding a reference to the new module:
 ```rust
 mod discovery_handler;
 pub use self::discovery_handler::HTTPDiscoveryHandler;
 ```

-The next step is to update `inner_get_discovery_handler` in `agent/src/protocols/mod.rs` to create an HttpDiscoveryHandler:
+The next step is to update `inner_get_discovery_handler` in `agent/src/protocols/mod.rs` to create an instance of HttpDiscoveryHandler:
 ```rust
 fn inner_get_discovery_handler(
     discovery_handler_config: &ProtocolHandler,